j-2k/Voxxer3D/README.md

 # Voxxer3D
 Voxxer3D is a 3D Voxel World Rendering Engine written from "scratch" utilizing the WebGL Interface.

-Since I'm basically creating a minecraft clone, I want to focus on the graphics part & the "hidden" features that exist.
-I will list all of them below that I personally had to think about when making this.
+Since I'm basically creating a minecraft clone, I want to focus on the graphics part & the "hidden" features that exist that isn't obvious at first.

 ps.
 I had no clue to how minecraft works (rendering part of it specifically) and thus a lot of the features might seem "normal" but I never knew it was something I had to "do" that probably didn't make much sense but I hope to just showcase what I learned.

 - Features
+  - Culling of the following types
+    - Backface
+    - Chunk bordering faces
+    - Inside chunk faces
+  - Random procedural terrain generation
+    - 2D Noise currently, however 3D was actually possible and created caves
+  - Chunk Vertex Builder & Chunk Blocks Array
+  - UV Mapping Chunks to specific Texture/Block Type
-  - X
+  - & more...

 # Project Requirement Notes
 - Have nodejs & npm